B06901052/DeepSpeed/README.md

 #### Module Not Support Yet

-For the modules below, it will raise a warning while your model forwards a function in them.
+For the modules below, they will raise a warning while your model forwards a function in them.
+And will not count any operation in the function.
+For example, `torchaudio.compliance.kaldi.fbank` is an untracked function and there is a `torch.mm` operation, which is tracked, in it.
+Then the `torch.mm` will not be taken into account even though  it is tracked.

 - torch.special
 - torch.fft